1948 Progressive Conservative leadership convention: Convention

 Policies considered by delegates including tax relief, a ban on communist activities, abolishing an annual $2.50 radio licence fee, reducing the cost of government, strengthened defence, a long-term immigration policy, a national flag, and a national library.

 Drew's speech to delegates received more applause than Diefenbaker's.
 The Ontario premier called for stronger ties between Quebec and English Canada, warned against centralization of power in Ottawa and favoured personal initiative, saving, and security.

 Fleming warned of the "cancer of Communism in our midst (that) must be fought without quarter by every democratic weapon open to a free people" and accused the Liberals of surrendering to socialist economics.
 He argued that Quebec was essential for the party's success.

 Diefenbaker said the party needed more support from what he called the "forgotten man" arguing that "They want leadership that will assert that decent living cannot come from government handouts; they know that government cannot take the place of fundamental virtues of honest, thrift, hard work, tolerance and sympathy...
 I believe that progress can be achieved by free enterprise rather than through the muddling interference of bureaucrats."

 Results

-Whereas the party's previous leadership conventions had for the most part been highly contested, few expected this convention to be anything other than a coronation for Drew, who many had identified as a potential national party leader after the popularity of his provincial government in Ontario helped the Tories to a major breakthrough in the province at the 1945 election.
+Whereas the party's previous leadership conventions had for the most part been highly contested, few expected this convention to be anything other than a coronation for Drew, and indeed, this proved to be largely the case despite an energetic campaign from Diefenbaker.
 In the end, while Diefenbaker was able to attract some support from the west, Drew scored an overwhelming victory on the first ballot.

 Wilfrid Garfield Case announced his candidacy but withdrew before the convention to support Drew.